marschall/hibernate-batch-sequence-generator/README.md

 This sequence generator combines the advantages of several existing sequence generators and avoids their disadvantages:

-- [hi/lo](https://vladmihalcea.com/2014/06/23/the-hilo-algorithm/), all database access has to be aware of it, there is no clear relationship from the sequence to the database value
+- [hi/lo](https://vladmihalcea.com/2014/06/23/the-hilo-algorithm/), all database access has to be aware of it, there is no clear relationship from the current sequence value to the column value
-- `pooled` and `pooledlo`, require to set the increment value on the database sequence, direct use of the sequence causes a lot of waste
+- `pooled` and `pooledlo`, require to set the `INCREMENT BY` value on the database sequence, direct use of the sequence can cause a lot of identifier waste, the pool size and the value configured need to match
-- `IDENTITY` does not support JDBC batching
+- `IDENTITY` does not support JDBC batch inserts
 - `TABLE` has bad write performance

 The limitations of this sequence generator are: